The Guy from Vought: The Boys (2019–2026)

-In the third season, a now toddler-aged Theodore "Teddy" Stillwell is revealed to be one of the Supe children held in Red River, with Madelyn having been feeding him Compound V prior to her death, leading to him developing teleportation, allowing him to escape from Butcher's bomb, while Edgar is revealed to be Victoria Neuman's adoptive father, and to be looking for a way for Vought to get out of the superhero industry in favor of solely focusing on their pharmaceutical/military clientele.
+In the second season, Homelander makes the Doppelganger use Stillwell's form.
+In the third season, a now toddler-aged Theodore "Teddy" Stillwell is revealed to be one of the Supe children held in Red River, having the ability of teleportation, while Edgar is revealed to be Victoria Neuman's adoptive father, and to be looking for a way for Vought to get out of the superhero industry in favor of solely focusing on their pharmaceutical/military clientele.

 In the fourth season, Stan Edgar is freed from prison by Mother's Milk, and then further taken off the grid by Victoria Neuman.

+In the fifth season, following the second season of Gen V, Homelander has a vision of Madelyn Stillwell as an angel, encouraging his God complex.
+Edgar's bunker is raided and he gets abducted by Black Noir II.
+The Deep uses knockout gas on Black Noir and takes full credit for Edgar's abduction when he presents him to Homelander.
+As Homelander's prisoner, Edgar is interrogated by Homelander and Soldier Boy as they are searching for the V1.
+Following the death of Homelander, Edgar states that he will return as Vought's interim CEO.

 The Boys Presents: Diabolical (2022–present)

-The first season finale of The Boys Presents: Diabolical, a prequel episode entitled "One Plus One Equals Two", features both Stan Edgar and Madelyn Stillwell as the former orders the latter to oversee the 18-year-old Homelander's debut as a superhero, ignorant of her sexual abuse/coercion of Homelander.
-Wishing to eventually supplant Edgar, Stillwell attempts to turn Homelander against Black Noir, the "Homelander before Homelander" and the most-famous Supe worldwide, claiming that he will seek every opportunity to destroy him.
-However, secretly guiding Noir's actions, Edgar arranges for him to cover up Homelander's accidental massacre of both a group of eco-terrorists and their hostages, claiming them to have had a bomb.
-In the aftermath, back at Vought headquarters, Homelander tells Stillwell that she was wrong about Noir, while Edgar and Noir watches them both.
+The first season finale of The Boys Presents: Diabolical, a prequel episode entitled "One Plus One Equals Two", features both Stan Edgar and Madelyn Stillwell as the former orders the latter to oversee the 18-year-old Homelander's debut as a superhero.
+Stillwell warns Homelander that Black Noir could steal his spotlight.
+Edgar assigns Noir as Homelander's mentor.
+In the aftermath of Homelander's massacre which was covered up by Noir, Homelander tells Madelyn that she was wrong about Noir, while Edgar and Noir watch them both.
 Esposito and Shue reprise their roles.

-Gen V (2023-present)
+Gen V (2023–2025)

-In the series premiere "God U.", Madelyn Stillwell cameos in a flashback to when A-Train first joined the Seven.
+In the series premiere "God U.", Madelyn Stillwell makes a cameo appearance in a flashback to when A-Train first joined the Seven.

 In the second season, Stan Edgar manages to find Marie Moreau along with Zoe Neuman after Zoe saved Marie's group from Vikor.
 In a bunker, he explains to Marie and her group that she and Homelander are the only successes of Project Odessa initiated by Thomas Godolkin, a project that Edgar closed down at the time believing that Marie was a failure for not showing signs of power.
 He also concludes that Cipher has restarted the project to achieve super supremacy.
 Edgar is unaware of how Cipher's work is so similar to Thomas's, with Thomas technically dead and any trace of him erased.
 Jordan Li and Cate Dunlap reveal that he could be alive and be the man with burns they found at Cipher's house, and Edgar deduces that Cipher is using him to succeed in his mission.
-Edgar then plans the possibility of using Thomas to take down Homelander and thus regain control of Vought.